-In this three-part blog post series, we will focus on three key elements behind the crowd-sourcing project, Decode Surveillance NYC: designing the data collection, early analysis, and building community online.
+In this three-part series, we focus on key elements behind the successful crowd-sourcing project, Decode Surveillance NYC, including the design of the data collection, early analysis, and what it means to build community online.

-In this first part, the authors outline how the team worked to define the research question and design the crowdsourcing of the data.
+In this first post, the authors outline how the team worked to define the research question and design the crowdsourcing of the data.

 Designing the data

 In September 2020, with help from New Yorkers and partner organizations in the Ban the Scan coalition, Amnesty International USA asked the New York City Police Department (NYPD) for documentation on its use of facial recognition technology (FRT).
 Citing that finding the information Amnesty was looking for would be tantamount to “looking for a needle in a haystack”, the NYPD declined our request and subsequent appeals.

 Despite mounting evidence that the technology violates human rights, very little publicly available data on facial recognition exists, and this has become an obstacle to public oversight of the technology.
 At the same time, its application appears to be increasing.
 The NYPD used FRT in 22,000 cases between 2016 and 2019 — half of those were in 2019.
 In most cases, we do not know where, when, or why.

 Citing that finding the information Amnesty was looking for would be tantamount to “looking for a needle in a haystack”, the NYPD declined our request

 This is the problem that Mahmoudi brought to the Crisis Evidence Lab and Amnesty Decoders.

 For the last five years, Amnesty Decoders has combined data-driven research with microtasking and participatory methods from citizen science.
 Decoders projects address large-scale problems often focusing on issues around data collection or data structuring.
 The new project we developed, Decode Surveillance NYC, centred on data collection.